dotnet/AspNetCore.Docs/aspnet/migration/rc1-to-rc2.rst

   }

-Configure the webroot and port in the ``hosting.json`` file.
-The web root of your application is now defined when setting up the web host and defaults to ``wwwroot``.
+The web root of your application is no longer specified in your project.json file.
+It is instead defined when setting up the web host and defaults to wwwroot.
+Call the UseWebRoot method to specify a web root folder.
+Alternatively you can enable specifying the web root folder in configuration by calling the UseConfiguration method.
+Similarly the server URLs that your application listens on can be specified using the UseServerUrls method or through configuration.

 Additionally, you must turn on server garbage collection in ``project.json`` or, ``app.config`` when running ASP.NET projects on the full .NET framework.